TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Gerrit/Index.rst

 Before you cherry-pick the change, you should reset your current master to a clean state

-You can use the following command in your TYPO3 root directory:
+You can use the following commands in the root directory of your cloned TYPO3 repository:

 .. code-block:: bash